 Fair Trade USA, a nonprofit 501(c)3 organization, is the leading third-party certifier of Fair Trade products in the United States.
 Fair Trade USA audits and certifies transactions between U.S. companies and their international suppliers to guarantee that the farmers and workers producing Fair Trade Certified goods are paid fair prices and wages, work in safe conditions, protect the environment and receive community development funds to empower and uplift their communities.

 Fashion is already a force to be reckoned with.
 It inspires, provokes, leads and enthralls.
-And, from April 24th 2014, it’s going to do even more.
+And now, it’s going to do even more.
 Because we’re turning fashion into a force for good.
 To put our plan for a better fashion world into action, we’re asking one simple question: Who Made Your Clothes?
 Wear an item of clothing inside out, photograph it and then share it with the hashtag #insideout.
 That way, everyone – wherever they are, whoever they are and whatever they’re wearing – can show their support for better connections and transparency across the fashion supply chain.

 GATF is a non-profit organization founded with the vision to create a more equitable and sustainable world through fashion by creating a platform for the ethical fashion and conventional fashion communities to network, learn, collaborate, improve and exchange best practices.
 We provide education & informational resources for consumers, producers & fashion industry professionals.